grr69/originatr/unofficial-grindr-api-documentation.md

-#Unofficial Grindr API v3 documentation
+#Unofficial Grindr™ API v3 documentation

+This is a unofficial documentation of Grindr™'s API based on reverse-engineering, in no way is it undorsed by Grindr LLC.

-Grindr's service is comprised of:
+Grindr™'s service is comprised of:
   1. A REST API endpoint, at https://grindr.mobi
   2. A regular HTTP CDN, at http://cdns.grindr.com
   3. An XMPP server at chat.grindr.com:5222